 When I find an item that has wholesome ingredients it feels like a win and I’m thrilled to eat it!

-Also, some people are only used to eating foods out of a box, bag, or package.
-But the greatest foods for your health are the ones that comes directly from the earth.
+Begin to shift away from eating foods out of a box, bag, or package because the greatest foods for your health are the ones that come directly from the earth.
 You cannot substitute 5 servings of fruits and veggies daily with anything else.
-You absolutely must begin eating the foods that God has blessed us with naturally.

 Reminder: It’s a journey.
 We’ll always be learning and growing during this time on earth.
-For example, I tried a raspberry for the first time yesterday.
-It was delicious!
+For example, I didn’t try a raspberry until I was 23 and it was delicious!
 What wonderful foods are you missing out on by eating processed, factory, man-made junk?
-Thanks for checking in and feel free to comment any questions or comments below.
-Share with anyone who can benefit from this article.
+Always read the nutrition label before purchasing!